Azure/azure-sdk-for-python/sdk/identity/azure-identity/migration_guide.md

 client = get_client_from_auth_file(KeyVaultManagementClient, "credentials.json")
 ```

-If it's too difficult to migrate away from file-based authentication despite the security risks, you can still
+If it's not possible to immediately migrate from file-based authentication, you can still use `azure-identity`.
+With a
-use `azure-identity` credentials.
-With a JSON file containing the credentials, you can use [`json.load`][json] to
+JSON file containing your credentials, you can use [`json.load`][json] to authenticate a service principal with a
-authenticate a service principal with a [`ClientSecretCredential`][client_secret_cred]:
+[`ClientSecretCredential`][client_secret_cred]:
 ```python
 import json
 from azure.identity import ClientSecretCredential